DarkGloves/moduleDownloader-py/README.md

 import colorama
 import termcolor
 ```
-This program will check if the modules 'colorama' and 'termcolor' are avaiable.
+This program will check if the modules 'colorama' and 'termcolor' are installed in your computer.
+In case no, it'll execute the command 'pip install <modulename>'.
 <br>
 · You must change pipver=3 with the python version you are using (in my case python 3, so 3)
 <br>